-The Web’s Big Build (WBB) is a 100% not-for-profit, global community initiative to implement the next phase of the World Wide Web (WWW), together.
+The Web’s Big Build (WBB) is a 100% not-for-profit community initiative to help implement the next phase of the World Wide Web (WWW), together.

 To achieve this aim, the objective is to usher in the next phase of the WWW (the web), specifically by giving all of us free access to new technology developed by the inventor of the web, Sir Tim Berners-Lee, in partnership with the Massachusetts Institute of Technology (MIT).